prevwong/craft.js/packages/docs/docs/guides/basic-tutorial.md

 ### Implementing the Toolbox
-Let's go back to our Toolbox component and make it so that dragging those buttons into the editor would create new instances of the user components they represent.
+Let's go back to our Toolbox component and modify it so that dragging those buttons into the editor will create new instances of the user components they represent.
 Just as `useNode` provides methods and information related to a specific `Node`, `useEditor` specifies methods and information related to the entire editor's state.

-The `useEditor` also provides `connectors`; the one we are interested in right now is `create` which attaches a drag handler to the  DOM specified in its first arguement and creates the element specified in its second arguement.
+The `useEditor` also provides `connectors`; the one we are interested in right now is `create` which attaches a drag handler to the  DOM specified in its first argument and creates the element specified in its second arguement.

 ```jsx {20,23,26}
 // components/Toolbox.js